AWS Global Infrastructure

 • AWS Wavelength brings AWS services to the edge of the 5G network, minimizing the latency to connect to an application from a mobile device.

-• Application traffic can reach application servers running in Wavelength Zones without leaving the mobile provider’s network reducing the extra network hops to the Internet that can result in latencies of more than 100 milliseconds, preventing customers from taking full advantage of the bandwidth and latency advancements of 5G.
+• Application traffic can reach application servers running in Wavelength Zones without leaving the mobile provider’s network, reducing the extra network hops to the Internet that can result in latencies of more than 100 milliseconds.

-• AWS developers can deploy the applications to Wavelength Zones, which enables developers to build applications that deliver single-digit millisecond latencies to mobile devices and end-users.
+• AWS developers can deploy applications to Wavelength Zones, enabling single-digit millisecond latencies to mobile devices and end-users.

 • AWS Wavelength helps deliver applications that require single-digit millisecond latencies such as game and live video streaming, machine learning inference at the edge, and augmented and virtual reality (AR/VR).